zyla/purs-oxide/README.md

 This little thing someday hopes to become a PureScript compiler.
 For now it's just a parser, but it is growing steadily.

+## Pre-commit Hook

+We have provided a pre-commit hook to ensure consistent code formatting using `cargo fmt`.
+Before committing changes, make sure your code is properly formatted.
+To set up the pre-commit hook, follow these steps:

+1. Navigate to the root directory of the repository.

+2. Install the pre-commit hook by running:

+    ```bash
+    bash hooks/install-hooks.sh
+    ```

+This will copy the pre-commit hook to your `.git/hooks` directory.
+Now, `cargo fmt` will automatically check your code before each commit.

+If you encounter any issues or have questions, please don't hesitate to reach out.

 ### Advantages

 - Rewritten in `R U S T`